helix-osu-firmware/spi-bootload/README.md

          start address (WBSTAR) specified in arg1/arg0.
 	 This command is locked and will not execute unless preceded by an ICAP_UNLOCK command.

+Note that WBSTAR isn't the 32-bit address for 256 Mbit+ devices: it's the address *downshifted by 8*.
+See table 7-2 in UG470.

 # HELIX SPI Wrapper